-Guatemala resists U.S. border imperialism f Guatemala ork in Solidarity with the People o The War on Drugs and other U.S. foreign policy disasters have moved the southern U.S. border further and further south for decades.
+Guatemala resists U.S. border imperialism i Guatemala ork in Solidarity with the People of The War on Drugs and other U.S. foreign policy disasters have moved the southern U.S. border further and further south for decades.
 In July, the Trump administration accelerated this push south by declaring Guatemala a "third safe country," weeks after militarizing the border department of Huehuetenango with U.S. troops.
 Two weeks later, movements fighting corruption and defending land and historical memory were dealt another blow with the election of another far-right president.
 "From the perspective of Indigenous peoples, migration has always existed as a form of exchange and communication within the dynamics and life of our communities.
 We have seen how the Unites States began to build its borders and divide towns, creating physical and ideological barriers, and how, in spite of this, people still continued to migrate.
 The first violator of rights is the Guatemalan state, which has increased its violence against the Indigenous population who are defense of land and their rights." -Silvia Raquec Cum, Maya Kaqchikel, Migration Program Coordinator, Pop No'j Association Trump extends border further south: Guatemala is not a safe country On July 26, the Trump administration again caused mass confusion, endangered Guatemalans and immigrants, and did nothing to address the root causes of forced migration by signing the "safe third country" agreement with Guatemala.
-The agreement gives the U.S. power to deport asylumseekers to Guatemala even if they are not from there.
-By deporting asylum-seekers to countries they are not from and to places where they may face danger, the U.S. denies them protection and violates international refugee law.
+The agreement requires that immigrants who pass through Guatemala on their way to claim asylum in the Mexico-U.S. border must do so first in Guatemala, effectively making it impossible for people to flee by land from the consequences of capitalism and U.S. imperialism in Central America.
 In 2018 over 30 human rights defenders were assassinated, and in 2019 the number has already passed 10-a stark indicator of just how unsafe Guatemala is for those who might seek asylum.
 The Departmental Assembly of Peoples of Huehuetenango (ADH) makes the following demands: - 1.
 Repeal the "safe third country" agreement - 2.
 No invasions by extractive industries, military forces, and other countries - 3.
 Our borders must continue to be an open path for the survival of Indigenous people, with respect to the networks and historical ties that have united the Indigenous people of Guatemala and Mexico - 4.
 Audit all agreements signed by Jimmy Morales - 5.
 Respect for Indigenous Peoples' decisions made in community consultations Cover image: Community members march through Huehuetenango to protest the militarization of their territories.
 Middle image: Protestors shut down the Mesilla Guatemala-Mexico border crossing in protest of the "third safe country" agreement.
 Photo credit: ADH.
-September 2019 - Border Imperialism Elections 2019: The worse of two evils wins the presidency On August 11, Guatemala held runoff presidential elections, in which significant voter exclusion continued and little more than 40% of registered voters participated.
+September 2019 - Border Imperialism

+Elections 2019: The worse of two evils wins the presidency On August 11, Guatemala held runoff presidential elections, in which significant voter exclusion continued and little more than 40% of registered voters participated.
 Taking 58% of the vote, the far right-wing candidate Alejandro Giammattei defeated centrist neoliberal Sandra Torres.
 Giammattei is outspokenly against gay marriage, in favor of the death penalty, and opposes the renewal of CICIG.
 While acting as prisons director in 2006, he was accused of overseeing the extrajudicial killing of seven prisoners.
 Although Giammattei stated that there are portions of the "safe third country" agreement he would change upon his inauguration, he will be under great pressure to comply with the Trump administration's racist policies.
 His connections to former military officials and political leaders leave Guatemalan society with little confidence for change.